 This course is the capstone of the undergraduate economics experience and it integrates the economics core.
 The student will select a research topic, construct a model or literary framework, and apply it to the problem.
 A baccalaureate test of the knowledge and proficiency in the economics core will be administered as part of student assessment.
-Prerequisite(s): ECON 201, 202, 301, 302, 305, 306, and 308.
+Prerequisite(s): ECON 201, 202, 301, 302, 305, 306, and quisite(s).
+LCON 201, 2